 2. Mark the Location for the Fire Pit

 The first move in building a fire pit is to clear out a pre-determined location for the base in the garden.
-The below are the measurements of the fire pit which a medium-sized fire pit uses.
+The below are the measurements for a medium-sized fire pit.

 A one metre diameter fire pit provides sufficient room and holds us near enough to talk.
 You can use two concrete type tubes to render the measurement of the hole and pour the screed into it for solidifications and for the base.

-Even, you can easily create shapes by screwing sheets of 3mm plywood together.
+You can easily create shapes by screwing sheets of 3mm plywood together.
 Cut up a 2.4m x 1.2m sheet into four 300mm wide strips.
 Carefully fold and bolt two different strips.
 These joined strips will end up creating a circle of 1 metre in diameter.
-Use the remaining strips in the creations of a circle of 1.2 metres in diameter.
+Use the remaining strips to draw holes in the creations of a circle of 1.2 metres in diameter.

 Place the wider form in place and mark it with the help of some paint for identification later on.
 Next, make a hole that is more than 200mm in depth and 75mm bigger than the form.